 Big changes are happening in the court system.
 Many more people are likely to take part in court hearings using audio or video links, to support social distancing.

 ‘Teleconferencing’ (audio links) and videoconferencing were already being used by the courts and have been rapidly extended: see HMCTS telephone and video hearings during coronavirus outbreak (gov.uk).
-There is court guidance on How to join telephone and video hearings during coronavirus (COVID-19) outbreak (gov.uk).
+There is court guidance on What to expect when joining a telephone or video hearing (gov.uk).

 A message to civil and family court judges made clear that it will not be business as normal:

 The default position now in all jurisdictions must be that hearings should be conducted with one, more than one or all participants attending remotely.
 That will not always be possible.
 Sensible precautions should be taken when people attend a hearing…